mclemenceau/ubuntu-excuses/README.md

   --json                Output in JSON format
 ```

-For example to list all the excuses affecting a specific distro team, here foundations you can simply run
+For example to list all the excuses affecting a specific distro team, here, the
+foundations team, you can simply run:

 ``` bash
 $> ubuntu-excuses --team foundations-bugs